 Interestingly, we reach a different conclusion if we rely on the unconditional confidence sets instead of the conditional ones.
-We estimate the unconditional hybrid confidence set to be (0.0342, 0.0908) for the difference between the average upward mobility of the top one-third and the bottom two-thirds of tracts.
+As shown in Table 16 in the Appendix, we estimate the unconditional hybrid confidence set to be (0.034, 0.091) for the difference between the average upward mobility of the tracts estimated to be in the top one-third and the bottom two-thirds of tracts.
 As argued by Andrews et al. (2018), the choice between conditional and unconditional inference methods is necessarily context-specific, as it depends on the extent to which we care about validity conditional on selecting a given target.
 In the context of CMTO, conditional inference is relevant to answer the question of the expected effect of moving to the tracts that were actually classified as high upward-mobility neighborhoods.
-Unconditional inference, on the other hand, is relevant if the primary goal is to assess the efficacy of hypothetical experiments targeting the top one-third of Census tracts, with less focus on the collection of tracts that were actually classified as high upward-mobility neighborhoods in CMTO.
+Unconditional inference, on the other hand, is relevant if the primary goal is to assess the efficacy of hypothetical experiments targeting the top one-third of Census tracts, with less focus on the collection of tracts that were actually classified as high upward-mobility neighborhoods in CMTO. \blacksquare

-6 Concluding remarks
+5 Concluding remarks